UN food agency pauses aid to famine-hit Sudan displacement camp of half a million people

-The World Food Program said Wednesday that fighting in the past two weeks between the military and a paramilitary group in Sudan's civil war has forced its partners to leave the camp in western Darfur for safety.
+The World Food Program said Wednesday that fighting in the past two weeks between the military and the Rapid Support Forces paramilitary group, or RSF, has forced its partners to leave the camp in western Darfur for safety.

-“Without immediate assistance, thousands of desperate families in Zamzam could starve in the coming weeks,” said the agency's regional director, Laurent Bukera.

-Bukera urged the warring sides to stop fighting and facilitate the delivery of humanitarian aid.
-“We must resume the delivery of life-saving aid in and around Zamzam safely, quickly and at scale,” she said.
+“Without immediate assistance, thousands of desperate families in Zamzam could starve in the coming weeks,” said the agency's regional director, Laurent Bukera, who urged the warring sides to stop fighting and facilitate the delivery of aid.

 WFP has been feeding about 300,000 camp residents, but it and partners reached only 60,000 people this month amid intensified shelling.
 One attack destroyed the camp’s central open market, pushing residents farther from essential food and supplies, the agency said.